Alterlapsus/TiendaVirtual/README.md

 Tecnologías utilizadas:

 - HTML
-- CSS, FLEXBOX, GRID AND BEM
+- CSS FLEXBOX, GRID
+- METODOLOGÍA BEM

 ---